 – In the case of speakers:

-(a) publishing your details (your full name, your status and your company, organisation or institution) on the conference website and in the conference printed materials;
+(a) publishing your details (your full name, your status and your company, organisation or institution) on the conference website and in the conference electronic materials;

 (b) publishing abstracts of your conference presentations on the conference website (www.healthpolicycongress.gr);

-(c) using the content of your presentation or speech in newsletters, conference proceedings (printed and/ or electronic);
+(c) using the content of your presentation or speech in newsletters, conference proceedings (in electronic form);

 (d) sending your presentation to journalists;

-(e) posting your photographs of the sessions and/or the conference venue;
+(e) posting your photographs of the virtual sessions;

 (f) using your presentation in combination with the video of your address (webcasting);